czewski/semantic-segmentation/README.md

 ## Hypothesis to test in the future:
 - Change the value of "alpha" inside the pCE loss function.
 - Try using a "kernel" to simulate bigger point annotations.
 - Unbalanced data?
-Maybe use wcce (weighted categorical cross-entropy), basically have an alpha weight for each class.
+Maybe use wcce (weighted categorical cross-entropy), having an alpha weight for each class.
-- More data augmentation process.
+- Some data augmentation process.
 - Different model architectures.

 ## References